bbauska/Coursera-Bootstrap/README.md

 height="2.0544870953630796in"}
 --------------->

-The middle one, when I say, \"column auto\", it means that the number of columns that this particular div occupies will be automatically determined by the content that is enclosed inside there.
+The middle one, when I say, "column auto", it means that the number of columns that this particular div occupies will be automatically determined by the content that is enclosed inside there.